 Many attorneys will work on an hourly basis with monthly billing.
 Some will offer a flat fee for specific services.
 Discuss fee arrangements with your lawyer before retaining them.

 Once you file an Answer or Preliminary Objections, the lawsuit moves forward.
 Discovery begins (the process of exchanging documents and information with the plaintiff).
 Depositions might be scheduled.
-Settlement discussions might happen.
+Settlement discussions may follow.

 Your attorney will guide you through each step.
 The goal is to resolve the case favorably, either by negotiation, dismissal, or trial if necessary.

-Day 1 (the moment you're served): Photograph the papers and send them to an attorney.
+Day 1 (the moment you are served): Photograph the papers and send them to an attorney.
 Call to schedule a consultation.
-Don't wait.
+Do not wait.

 Day 2-3: Meet with your attorney.
 Bring all documents related to the dispute.
 Discuss the claims, your defense, and options.